Manila Police District: Criticism

 The PNP in general, and the MPD in particular, is characterized as slow, unfit, trigger-happy and corrupt.
 Several policemen have been arrested for committing extortion against violators of the law (popularly known as "kotong," hence the term "kotong cop").
 Police are also involved in shootouts, or using excessive force against suspects.

-Recently two issues have been hurled against the MPD.
-One is the recent exposé of a policeman torturing a suspect in a police precinct in Tondo.
-The officer who allegedly tortured the suspect was filed with administrative chargers Another was the inept resolution of the Manila hostage crisis which resulted in the death of 8 tourists from Hong Kong.
-MPD chief Rolando Magtibay was sacked two days after the failed assault.
+In 2010, a policeman was accused of torturing a suspect in a police precinct in Tondo.
+The officer who allegedly tortured the suspect was filed with administrative chargers That same year, following the resolution of the Manila hostage crisis which resulted in the death of eight tourists from Hong Kong, MPD chief Rolando Magtibay was sacked two days after the failed assault.
 His replacement, Senior Superintendent Francisco Villaroman, made acting head of the MPD, was replaced after one day.
-Police did not comment on his removal.
+PNP did not comment on his removal.
 However, the Philippine Daily Inquirer said Villaroman was among police officers charged in the disappearance of two Hong Kong residents in the Philippines in 1998 and 1999.
 Villaroman said that the matter was heavily politicized, as it was linked to the affairs of the then at-large Senator Panfilo Lacson.